Geoffrey Grigson

 Geoffrey Edward Harvey Grigson (2 March 1905 – 25 November 1985) was a British poet, writer, editor, critic, exhibition curator, anthologist and naturalist.
-In the 1930s he was editor of the influential magazine New Verse, and went on to produce 13 collections of his own poetry, as well as compiling numerous anthologies, among many published works on subjects including art, travel and the countryside.
+In the 1930s, he was editor of the influential magazine New Verse, and went on to produce 13 collections of his own poetry, as well as compiling numerous anthologies, among many published works on subjects including art, travel and the countryside.
 Grigson was in 1946 a co-founder of the Institute of Contemporary Arts.
 His autobiography The Crest on the Silver was published in 1950.
-At various times Grigson was involved in teaching, journalism and broadcasting.
+At various times, Grigson was involved in teaching, journalism and broadcasting.
 Fiercely combative, he made many literary enemies.

 Life and work

-Grigson was born at the vicarage in Pelynt, a village near Looe in Cornwall.
+Geoffrey Grigson was born at the vicarage in Pelynt, a village near Looe in Cornwall, England.
 His childhood in rural Cornwall had a significant influence on his poetry and writing.
 As a boy, his love of objects of nature (plants, bones and stones) was sparked at the house of family friends at Polperro who were painters and amateur naturalists.
 He was educated at St John's School, Leatherhead, and at St Edmund Hall, Oxford.